geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Monitor_Office_365.md

 ### Task 2 - Monitor Service Health and Analyze Reports

-Adatum is concerned with the service health issues that have recently come to light throughout the organization They have asked you to review several of the key service health queries and reports so that you become aware of the information that's available to help Adatum monitor its service health.
+Adatum's CTO is concerned with the service health issues that have recently come to light throughout the organization He has asked Holly to review several of the key service health queries and reports so that she becomes aware of the information that's available to help Adatum monitor its service health.

 1. On the LON-DC1 VM, select the **Microsoft 365 admin center** tab within your Internet Explorer browser.